oasci/pitt-biosc1540-2024s/biosc1540/lectures/03/index.md

 What you should be able to do after today's lecture.

-1.  🐍 Define key programming concepts of variables, data types, conditionals, functions, and loops.
-2.  🐍 Declare and manipulate different variable types like strings, integers, booleans.
+1.  🐍 Declare and manipulate different variable types like strings, integers, booleans.
+2.  🐍 Utilize lists for storing ordered, mutable collections.
+3.  🐍 Create, access, and modify dictionaries.
-3.  🐍 Implement `if`/`else` conditional logic to control program flow.
+4.  🐍 Implement `if`/`else` conditional logic to control program flow.
-4.  🐍 Explain and call functions to abstract code into reusable logic.
 5.  🐍 Utilize `for` loops to iterate through data programmatically.
+6.  🐍 Explain and call functions with parameters and scope rules.
-6.  🐍 Access Python's standard library to leverage existing functionality.
+7.  🐍 Access Python's standard library to leverage existing functionality.
-7.  🐍 Analyze sample code snippets and determine their behavior.
+8.  🐍 Analyze sample code snippets and determine their behavior.
-8.  🐍 Write basic Python code using foundational building blocks.
+9.  🐍 Write basic Python code using foundational building blocks.

 ## Readings